-At the same time, all 3 of our shareholders have a CSR strategy embedded into their DNA.
+At the same time, all three of our shareholders have a Corporate Social Responsibility strategy embedded into their DNA.
 Further information can be found on their websites:

-Close the Gap is an international not-for-profit organisation, recognised as a United Nations DPI NGO, which actively helps to bridge the digital divide.
+Close the Gap.
+An international not-for-profit organisation, recognised as a United Nations DPI NGO, which actively helps to bridge the digital divide.
 The objective is to assist in improving local knowledge and putting local talent to use by offering cost-efficient IT-solutions to projects in developing countries.

 Sister Jeanne Devos Foundation.
 Sr. Jeanne Devos (born in 1935) has dedicated her life to the rights of children in Mumbai, India since 1965.
 In 1985, she founded the network National Domestic Workers’ Movement NDWM in Mumbai.
 Today she is co-coordinator of this growing movement against slavery of women and children in 18 Indian states.
 As a deputy of the Bishops Conference of India to the United Nations and UNICEF conferences, she fights against child labor, child trafficking, child prostitution, and child soldiers.
 On her initiative, the NDWM has also done relief work in the areas of India hit by the tsunami of December 2004.